vinnie-fialok/Obsidian/WI00767195 - NRSL - FCL,ULD Chargeable.md

 - [x] **We require "Chargeable weight" and "Chargeable volume" fields to be visible for FCL/ULD containers - see Figma for what this should look like.**
 - [ ] **Should the chips match the figma? (asked Mitchell)**
+- [ ] We get charged (`LCL`) for container and weight, which we should not.
+Perhaps modify the adapter to account for this.